 Internet is open and vulnerable and so are web-facing applications.
 There are millions of web attacks happening every day and it may affect our business revenue if our applications and infrastructure are not ready to mitigate such attacks.
 WAF is a managed serverless service in AWS Portfolio.
 WAF can integrate with Application Load Balancer and can even work “on-the edge” when integrated with AWS Cloudfront (CDN service) which is implemented on https://aussielowdepositcasino.com/raging-bull-casino/.

-It is capable to handle millions of hits per second with its intelligent rule engine to scan and block malicious traffic.
+It can handle millions of hits per second with its intelligent rule engine to scan and block malicious traffic.
 OWASP top 10 attacks can be mitigated by using WAF in your Web facing application.

 This service is relatively new but it is gaining maturity with time.
 The idea is to test you AWS Account against industry specific compliances.
 For example, if you want to build your Infrastructure for following PCI (Payment Card Industry), then this can be a one-stop scan to check if you are missing any critical points.